theNicelander/ck3_blood_mage/_documents/README.md

 Drain a trait from a prisoner, making you stronger

 ### Interaction with prisoner that has multiple positive traits
-Only the available ones are shown
+Only the available ones are shown.

+- If you don't have the trait, you will gain it.
+- If you have a lower ranking one (eg. quick), you will gain 1 level higher (intelligent)
+- TODO: Make this be a chance, and the better the trait, the higher the chance.
+Currently it just happens 100% of the time

 <img src="screenshots/prisoner-interaction-with-traits.png"/>

 ### Popup when draining a particular positive trait